Aisha Thalia Flashes Underboob, ‘Still A Mood,’ She Declares In Latest Instagram Update

 Instagram model Aisha Thalia has declared that she was still in a ‘mood’ as she flashed her underboob to her 554,000 followers.
-The update, which was posted on Tuesday, August 18, showed the celebrity sitting on a bed in her underwear and was referring to a previous update where she wore the same outfit.
+The update, which was posted on Tuesday, August 18, showed the celebrity posing in her underwear and was referring to a previous update where she wore the same outfit.

 As previously reported by The Inquisitr, Aisha posted an image last week in which she wore the same attire.
 In the caption for that snap, she stated that it was a “visual” for how exactly she was dealing with 2020, which has been a challenging year for everyone thanks to the coronavirus pandemic and the social isolation arising from it.